Balu-Varanasi/resume/README.rst

 ----------
 Experience
 ----------
-I'm a Software Developer and Entrepreneur having experience in the areas of Development, Design and Management of various Web and Mobile applications using Python/Django, Ruby on Rails and Android.
-I'm also an Open-Source Enthusiast, loves to read and teach open source tools.
+A Software Engineer with nearly four years of professional experience in the areas of Development, Design and Management of various Web and Mobile applications using Python/Django, Ruby on Rails and Android.
+Also, an Open-Source Enthusiast, loves to read and teach open source tools.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Software Engineer at TinyOwl Technology, April 2015 - Present
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Involved in the development of TinyOwl, a food ordering application.
+Involved in the process of refactoring TinyOwl app into micro service applications using Ruby On Rails, MongoDB, PostgreSQL, Redis, AWS and etc…

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Founder at Firebolt Labs, Aug 2014 - April 2015
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Heading the day-to-day-operations, as well as handling the company’s product and consulting projects.
+Headed the day-to-day-operations, as well as handled the company’s product and consulting projects.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Software Developer at Crypsis Technologies, Sept 2013 – July 2014
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Involved in the development of web and mobile apps using various technologies like Ruby on Rails, Android and NodeJS.
+Responsible for the development of web and mobile apps using various technologies like Ruby on Rails, Android and NodeJS.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^